 9.2.1 Study groups should apply the process described below for seeking the approval of all draft new and revised Recommendations, when they have been developed to a mature state.
 See Figure 9.1 for the sequence of events.

-NOTE – A Study Group 3 regional group shall decide on its own to apply this procedure for the limited purpose of establishing regional tariffs.
+NOTE – A Study Group 3 regional group shall decide on its own to apply this procedure for questions of particular interest to the Member States from that region/RTO, including the establishment of regional tariffs.
 Any Recommendation adopted according to this procedure shall only apply to the Member States that are part of the regional group.
 The chairman of Study Group 3 shall be informed of the decision to apply this approval procedure and Study Group 3 at its next plenary meeting will examine the draft Recommendation in broad terms.
 If there is no objection as regards principles and methodology, the procedure shall be initiated.
 Only the Member States of the Study Group 3 regional group will be consulted by the Director for the approval of the draft Recommendation concerned.

 9.2.2 Cases where approval of new or revised Recommendations should be deferred for consideration at a WTSA are: